O.A.R.: Charitable endeavors and other appearances

 O.A.R. and Phillip Phillips' 2014 Summer Tour benefited Habitat for Humanity.

-O.A.R. performed live from Times Square on December 31, 2014 at Dick Clark's Rockin' New Years Eve.
+O.A.R. performed live from Times Square on December 31, 2014.

 O.A.R. performed at the opening and closing ceremonies of the 2015 Special Olympics World Summer Games.

 Marc Roberge and Jon Lampley performed the Star Spangled Banner in Columbus, Ohio before an NHL game between the Columbus Blue Jackets and the Boston Bruins on March 5, 2022.
 The game was notable for holding a ceremony retiring the first jersey number in Blue Jackets history; Rick Nash's number 61.

+In 2025, the band released a song for the Washington Nationals baseball team's City Connect jerseys called "Our Diamond, Our District."